 All notices for continuous leave must be accepted and will be confirmed in writing.

-Upon receiving a SPL Application Form with notice booking leave the Line Manager will usually arrange a meeting to discuss it.
+Upon receiving a SPL Application Form with notice booking leave, your Line Manager will usually arrange a meeting to discuss it.
 Where a notice is for a single period of continuous leave, or where a request for discontinuous leave can without further discussion be approved in the terms stated in the employee's notice booking leave, a meeting may not be necessary.

-At the meeting you may be accompanied if you wish, by a work colleague or trade union representative.
+At the meeting you may be accompanied by a work colleague or trade union representative if you wish.
 If either is unavailable to attend this meeting then an alternative date will normally be arranged.
 If you are unable to attend the original meeting and the rescheduled meeting, then the meeting may be held over the telephone.

 Refusing a leave notification (discontinuous leave only)